d3lta-v/SSTuino/docs/tutorials/partsList.md

 ![LDR](https://raw.githubusercontent.com/d3lta-v/SSTuino/master/Image%20Assets/Tutorial%20Image%20Assets/PartsList/LDR.jpeg)

 As the name suggests, the Light Depedant Resistor is a component that changes resistance when the light intensity changes.
-For the LDR that is provided in the kit, the resistance of the LDR **decreases** when the light intensity **increases**
+For the LDR that is provided in the kit, the resistance of the LDR **decreases** when the light intensity **increases**.

 ## TMP36 Temperature Sensor